Tutorials p5.strands: Introduction to Shaders

 Before p5.js 2.0, you could already use GLSL to write shaders.
 Shaders run in parallel on the GPU to create visual effects.
 The GPU can run many similar operations in parallel, much more quickly than the CPU.

 When you write a p5.js sketch, you are giving the CPU a sequence of instructions.
-When you add a shader - using p5.strands or GLSL - you are giving instructions to the GPU to run many times at once, simultanously.
-For example, in a fragment shader, that means many simultaneous calculations for each pixel.
+When you add a shader - using p5.strands or GLSL - you are giving instructions to the GPU to run many times at once, simultaneously.
+For example, in a fragment shader, that means many calculations for each pixel.

 Drawing to the screen (rendering) can take advantage of parallel operations.
-Shaders make it possible to create visuals that would otherwise be too slow or difficult, like realistic lighting simulations, post processing effects, and rendering complex geometries.
+Shaders make it possible to create visuals that would otherwise be too slow or difficult, like realistic lighting simulations, post-processing effects, and rendering complex geometries.
 Learning shaders is valuable for anyone interested in graphics programming.
 This could be for game development, VFX for films, or for any kind of digital arts.
 It’s also a fun and unique way to think using computers.

 To learn how p5.strands works, we’ll create a 3D sketch using 4 different shaders, each illustrating different concepts.
 The code will be built incrementally throughout the tutorial, with the complete code available at the end.